PiotrDuma/ANN/README.md

 python NNmodel.py x y z i
 ```
 where:
-x - is the table index[0-2] of database:
+x - an index[0-2] of the database table:
 ```
 227    DB = ["dataset1","dataset2","dataset3"]
 ```
-y - is the table index[0-3] of image descriptor:
+y - an index[0-3] of the image descriptor table:
 ```
 226    myDescriptors = [dsc.getHOGDescriptor, dsc.getLocalBinaryPatterns, dsc.getHistogram, dsc.mix]
 ```
-z - is the table index[0-7] of layer size combination:
+z - an index[0-7] of the layer size combination table:
 ```
 229       sizes = [(50,50),(100,100), (150,150), (200,200), (250,250),(200,100),(100,200),(500,500)]
 ```
-z - is the table index[0-2] of learning rate:
+z - an index[0-2] of the learning rate table:
 ```
 230    learningRate = [0.01, 0.001, 0.0001]
 ```